Frequently Asked Questions [FAQ]

 You can obtain an estimate of the transfer duty via this calculator.

 Selling a business in Western Australia can be done by the business owner or by engaging a licensed WA business broker or real estate agent.
 It is important to have an exit strategy for your business to increase your chance of obtaining an optimum sale price for the business.
-Check out Bsale’s 6 Steps to prepare a business for sale, it will provide a check-list and general step by step guide.
-There are licensed business brokers in WA who can assist during the sale process and list your business on websites such as Bsale.
-Check out our ‘find a business broker’ section to find a broker to sell your particular business.
+There are licensed business brokers in WA who can assist during the sale process.
 Bsale offers advertising to business owners, brokers and franchise groups.

 SA